qlik-demo-team/qdt-components/readme.md

 # Qdt Components

 - Qlik-powered components built by the Qlik Demo Team (aka Qdt).
-For use with simple html, Angular6, React 16 and Vue 2
+For use with simple HTML (Vanilla JavaScript), Angular6, React 16, and Vue 2

 ### Installation